osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/PI Adapter for BACnet data source configuration.md

 	Example using `curl`:

-	**Note:** Run this command from the same directory where the file is located.
+	**Note:** Run this command from the same directory where the file is located:

 	```bash
 	curl -d "@DataSource.config.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/BACnet1/DataSource"